MindPort-GmbH/VRIF-Interaction-Component/Documentation/vrif-integration-manual.md

 ![Grabbable Property](images/grabbable-property.png)

 An additional feature of this implementation is the possibility to require a two hand grab by ticking the corresponding checkbox on the component itself.
 In this case, the object will count as grabbed only if grabbed with both hands.
-Note that this does not inherently change the behavior of the object, for example by preventing the user from grabbing it with one hand only, but only what VR Builder considers a valid grab on the object.
+Note that this does not inherently change the behavior of the object, for example by preventing the user from grabbing it with one hand only.
+It only defines what VR Builder considers a valid grab on the object.

 ### Touchable Property
 Allows to use the Touch Object condition with VRIF.